azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 mssql-deployment-5559884974-q2j4w   1/1     Running             0          39s
 ```

-After about 30-40 sec, you should see that the pod with SQL Server 2019 is up and running.
-Also, let's have a look at the deployment.
+After about 30-40 seconds, you should see that the pod with the SQL Server 2019 is up and running.

+Let's have a look at the deployment:

 ```shell
 $ kubectl get deployments